Jiuhe2020/python-challenge/README.md

   - A complete list of candidates who received votes
   - The percentage of votes each candidate won
   - The total number of votes each candidate won
-  - The winner of the election based on popular vote \
+  - The winner of the election based on popular vote
 ![PyPoll](https://github.com/Jiuhe2020/python-challenge/blob/master/images/PyPoll.png)
-- In addition, the final script both print the analysis to the terminal and export a text file with the result
+- In addition, the final script both print the analysis to the terminal and export a text file with the results.

 ## List of Files
 1. PyBank